Secondary or Granulation Healing Helps Regrow His Fingers

 "He looked at it, and he said this IS pretty much exactly the same thing that you did to your thumb, so I think the same approach is going to work here," Maloney remembered.
 And that is exactly what Dr. Ipaktchi did, again with a positive result.

-Over the last five years, more than 120 hospitals around the Rocky Mountain Region and beyond have referred patients to Denver Health's Orthpedics department for treatment of complex hand injuries.
+Over the last five years, more than 120 hospitals around the Rocky Mountain Region and beyond have referred patients to Denver Health's Orthopedics department for treatment of complex hand injuries.
 Dr. Ipaktchi said that having the patient regrow their tissue is better for them.

 "We used to do surgery for almost all fingertip defects, but now it is much safer to use secondary healing and have the patient heal the injury themselves," Dr. Ipaktchi pointed out.